Majdi-Aref/mildew-detector/README.md

 - The target of this project is to develop a machine learning model that both effectively and efficiently predicts if a cherry leaf is healthy or contains powdery mildew, which can save the customer time, effort, and money.
 - For this purpose, this machine learning model utilizes the business's cherry leaves dataset.
 For more details about the dataset, please visit the first section of this readme file.
 - This machine learning model is a supervised, 2-class, single-label, classification model.
-  - Images of both healthy and infected cherry leaves have been used to train the machine learning model to enable it to learn the differences between the two by means of recognizing repeated patterns.
+  - Images of both healthy and infected cherry leaves have been used to train the machine learning model to enable it to learn the differences between the two by recognizing repeated patterns.
   - The machine learning model has applied a binary classification prediction method to display a prediction result, which must be one of two possibilities: either "healthy" or "powdery mildew".
 - To make predictions, the customer wants an easy-to-use dashboard to upload both old cherry leaves images from the dataset and also new cherry leaves images that were not included in the project dataset.
 - The customer wants a prediction accuracy to be at least 97% as to whether a cherry leaf is healthy or contains powdery mildew.